vinkla/wordplate/README.md

 composer create-project wordplate/wordplate
 ```

+#### Homestead

+Since we're big fans of the [Laravel](https://laravel.com/) framework we recommend you to look at [Homestead](https://laravel.com/docs/5.2/homestead) to setup a local development environment.
+Homestead is a pre-packaged [Vagrant](https://www.vagrantup.com/) box that provides you a wonderful development environment without requiring you to install PHP, HHVM, a web server, and any other server software on your local machine.

+Of course, WordPlate will work with any other development environment you prefer.

 ## Configuration

 The first thing you should do after installing WordPlate is to add [WordPress salts](https://wordplate.github.io/salt/) to your `.env` environment file.